Koichi Sugiyama (footballer)

 Koichi Sugiyama (杉山 弘一, Sugiyama Koichi) is a former Japanese football player and manager.
-He is currently the assistant manager of J1 League club, Kyota Sanga.
+He is currently the assistant manager of J1 League club, Kyoto Sanga.

 Playing career

 Urawa Red Diamonds

 Sugiyama was born in Takatsuki on October 27, 1971.
 After graduating from Osaka University of Commerce, he joined Urawa Red Diamonds in 1994.
 He became a regular player as a left back in the first season.
 However his opportunity to play decreased which he was dropped for Shinji Jojo from the 1997 season and he didn't get the to featured in all of the club matches in 1998.

 Verdy Kawasaki (later renamed as Tokyo Verdy)

 In 1999, he moved to Verdy Kawasaki (later Tokyo Verdy).
 Sugiyama became a regular player in the club with many young players due to financial strain end of 1998 season.
 However his opportunity to play decreased from 2001.

 Albirex Niigata

 In 2003, he moved to J2 League club Albirex Niigata.
 However he could hardly play in the match and he retired end of 2003 season.

 Koichi Sugiyama in a post-match interview after a thrilling victory against Hougang United on 13 April 2012 at Hougang Stadium.